- keyword(s): northwestern settlement

 Abstract This series contains History Department course materials including syllabi, assignments, examinations, and a small amount of lecture notes.
 The bulk of the materials are from the early 1970's.

-Abstract Zucker took a Ph.D. in history from Northwestern in August, 1972.
-The topic of his doctoral dissertation was The Free Negro Question: Race Relations in Ante-Bellum Illinois, 1801-1860.
-Zucker's papers fill four boxes and date largely from the term of his studies at Northwestern.
+Abstract Charles N. Zucker was awarded a Ph.D. in history from Northwestern University in August, 1972.
+The title of his doctoral dissertation was The Free Negro Question: Race Relations in Ante-Bellum Illinois, 1801-1860.
+Zucker's papers fill four boxes and date largely from the time of his studies at Northwestern.
 Included are extensive course, lecture, and reading notes, syllabi, bibliographies, examinations, and other curricular materials.

 Abstract This series, filling ten boxes, consists of departmental files on individual doctoral degree recipients, ca. 1948-1977, from the Northwestern University History Department.
 Typically found in each student's file are some of the following forms of documentation: correspondence between the student and departmental representatives, transcripts relating to undergraduate and graduate study, evaluations of graduate coursework, examinations, evaluations of oral examinations, applications for admission...